-Service Device Description Aurora 'Base' Aurora 'Advanced' Allows setup, monitoring and troubleshooting of any Aurora Control.
-NOTE: Although the ABC has basic compatibility with all Aurora, new product features may not be available on older AID Tools.
+Service Device Description Aurora 'Base' Allows setup, monitoring and troubleshooting of any Aurora Control.
+1 NOTE: Although the ABC has basic compatibility with all Aurora, new product features may not be available on older AID Tools.
 To simplify the basic compatibility ensure the For Service (Ver.
-1.xx or greater) For Service (Ver.
-2.xx or greater) Aurora Interface and Diagnostics (AID) Tool version of AID is at least the same or greater than the ABC software version.
+1.xx or greater) Aurora Interface and Diagnostics (AID) Tool version of AID is at least the same or greater than the ABC software version.